sivareddyit/qubership-envgene/docs/colly/user-stories.md

 1. ConfigMap `sd_versions` from cluster Namespace

-### US-2 As a TM I want to know about the last clean deployment operation performed on Environment
+### US-2 As a TM I want to know about the last clean deployment operation performed on the Environment

 **Required information:**